ncatlab/nlab-content/pages/0/1/7/4/4710/content.md

 ## Identities as units

 Often the term 'unit' (or 'unity') is used as a synonym for '[[identity element]]', especially when this identity element is denoted $1$.
 For example, a 'ring with unit' (or 'ring with unity') is a ring with an identity (used by authors who say 'ring' for a rng).
-Of course, a rng with identity has a unit, since $1$ itself is a unit.
+Of course, a rng with identity has a unit, since $1$ itself is a unit; conversely, a commutative ring with a unit must have an identity.
 +-- {: .query}
 I haven\'t managed to find either a proof or a counterexample to the converse: that a rng with a unit must have an identity.

-If R is a rng with a unit u, then every element uniquely factors through u.
+Response: If R is a rng with a unit u, then every element uniquely factors through u.
 In particular, u itself does. u=au, with a unique.
 So a is an identity.

+Reply: Why is $a$ an identity then?
+This works if the rng is commutative: given any $v$, write $v$ as $b u$, and then $a v = a (b u) = b (a u) = b u = v$.
+But without commutativity (and associativity), this doesn\'t work.
 =--

 It is this meaning of 'unit' which gives rise to the [[unit of an adjunction]].